 If you already have color-treated hair, their first recommendation is to maintain what you have as best you can.
-Special shampoos, temporary sprays, and masks can all help you do that.
-But if you absolutely must opt for DIY hair dye, at least take a few suggestions from colorist Karissa Schaudt of Chicago's Maxine Salon.
+Special color-transfer shampoos, temporary sprays, and masks can all help you do that.
+But if you absolutely must opt for at-home hair dye, at least take a few suggestions from colorist Karissa Schaudt of Chicago's Maxine Salon.

 Ahead, she's sharing six helpful tips that will ensure the health of your hair remains a top priority until you can book your next appointment.

 If you've just gotta pick up that brush and bowl, at least make safety a priority.
 The first (and arguably most important) tip, according to Schaudt: "In my professional opinion, I would avoid any color that contains ammonia in the developer."
 Although this is an extremely common ingredient in the hair-dye industry — it's effective, no doubt — using it is ultimately a tradeoff; the powerful chemical damages your hair in the process.